UMD: A Globally Connected University

 |This fee is charged to your account when the application status changes from "Accepted" to "Committed."
 This fee includes Education Abroad services including registration, billing, advising, risk management, and pre-departure orientation.|

 NOTE: If you are a non-UMD graduate student, you will need to pay a $75 application fee to the UMD graduate school to participate in this program.

 Please refer to the following resources for more information on funding study abroad

-PLEASE NOTE: All University of Maryland study abroad programs are financially self-supporting and, therefore, subject to cancelation due to low enrollment.
+PLEASE NOTE: All University of Maryland study abroad programs are financially self-supporting and, therefore, subject to cancellation due to low enrollment.

-As a part of this program, you will engage in the following activities:
+As a part of this program, you will engage in activities such as:

 - A detailed half-day architectural walking tour by a leading local architect in Sydney culminating with an exterior tour of the Sydney Opera House

 - Cultural activities such as a visit to a wildlife park, cricket match, and a tour of The Rocks area, and a performance at the Sydney opera house

 - Visits to several local museums in Sydney